GhostViz/oxhankey.github.io/_posts/2019-7-16-100DaysofCode-Day16.md

 Today is Day 16 of #100DaysofCode.
 I am continuing the Basic Algorithm Scripting module from [FreeCodeCamp.org](https://freecodecamp.org).

-I completed the Factorialize a Number and Find Longest Word Length challenges.
+I completed the Largest Numbers in Array, Confirm Ending, Repeat a String, and Truncate a String challenges.

 ### Return Largest Numbers in Arrays